Saturday, July 26, 2025

 Third reason, after having four male Champs in the roster and Vi makes her debut as the fourth female Champ in 2XKO, it created an even gender composition on the roster created from having four male Champs and four female Champs to work with at the start of Closed Beta.

 I am using this splash art that contains the eight characters that will be played starting in Closed Beta as a thumbnail for my reaction video, but will have the text to distinguish things.
 If you're not familiar with this font, it is used in the following games in the original trilogy of the Sly Cooper franchise and Thieves in Time.
 Honestly, I wanted 2XKO to have ten champions on Closed Beta, but having eight Champs at the phase where 2XKO gets released globally is a good deal, especially since 2XKO is a 2v2 fighting game and it holds an even gender composition of four male Champs and four female Champs.
-Now, since we're going into Closed Beta, the game is in a pre-release stage of development.
+Now, since we're going into Closed Beta, we must be aware the game is in a pre-release stage of development.
 This means the game will have bugs and may not work properly like it should and may crash.
+Many UI elements were polished, but there's still work to be done.

 As we're getting closer to 2XKO's launch in its Closed Beta phase, the game's ESRB rating has been updated to still be rated T, but for violence, mild blood, mild language and alcohol reference and it's gonna stay that way going forward as Closed Beta marks the start of releasing the game globally to everyone and it's considered the real deal.
 Previously, it was rated T for use of alcohol, blood, suggestive themes and violence, but it was actually incorrect.
 There aren't any suggestive themes, there is small blood stains and the tavern stage conveys an alcohol reference.
 And you'll hear bad words at a mild level due to making the voice acting any less repetitive, unlike in Arcane where there are swearing at an explicit level and puddles of blood.
 I may not make it to EVO to go to their booth and try the demo, but I can wait until September because there is one game to hold me off until then.